Golden Says “Yes” to Solar Initiatives

 CSM’s 2018 senior design class surveyed the site next to Rooney Road Sports Complex for feasibility as a community solar garden.
 This aerial footage was created for illustrative purposes only, no project is planned at this time.

 A third CSM senior design class recently surveyed an 80 acre parcel of land just north of Golden off of Highway 93 for feasibility as a community solar garden.
-The City currently holds a two year planning lease for the parcel from the State of Colorado with the intent to research the feasibility of a 2-5 MW array.
-A third party has already built a 500 kW solar system on the parcel.
-The preliminary report was completed in November of 2020 for research purposes only.
+While the land is currently under active grazing by cattle, the City currently holds a two year planning lease for the parcel from the State of Colorado with the intent to research solar production.
+The students analyzed the usable space within the 80 acre property and designed a 20,000 solar module array capable of producing 19.5 Gwh or roughly 8.25% of Golden’s total energy consumption.
+The final report was completed in April of 2021 for research purposes only.
 No project is planned at this time.